Your story is important. Your story is yours.

 - You are assured that the journalist is not going to misrepresent you, or your story.

-- You have confirmed with the journalist they will provide a copy of the interview to you so that you can review it prior to publication (only some journalists will agree to this)
+- If you would like to remain anonymous, you have confirmed with the journalist that you will be assured anonymity.
+You have confirmed with the journalist they will provide a copy of the interview to you so that you can review it prior to publication (only some journalists will agree to this)

-- You are convinced that telling your story will bring attention to an important issue that needs to be known or addressed by authorities.
+- You believe that telling your story will bring attention to an important issue that needs to be known or addressed by authorities.

 - You are really concerned or feeling vulnerable about areas of your life